Galaksus/VeneilyApp/README.md

-README under progress.
 This is my thesis project.
-Thesis is yet to be published.
+Thesis can be found here: https://trepo.tuni.fi/bitstream/handle/10024/204924/LalloKonsta.pdf?sequence=2&isAllowed=y

 This is the Android application / User interface for the thesis project.